Abu Abdallah al-Shi'i: Fatimid conquest of Ifriqiya

 The triumph of the da'i was helped by the uprising of the Aghlabid army under Mudlij ibn Zakariyya in March 906.
 This military mutiny clearly showed that the Aghlabid state was disintegrating, and Abu Abdallah pressed his advantage.
 In the spring of 907, the Kutama sacked Billizma, a town that controlled the route from Tubna to Kairouan; unlike Tubna, its garrison was not spared.
 The Kutama then defeated an Aghlabid expedition sent against them from Baghaya, whereupon Baghaya and Tijis opened their gates, giving Abu Abdallah control of the passage from the central Maghreb to Tunisia.

 The last remaining stronghold between the Kutama and Kairouan/Raqqada was now al-Urbus, where the last Aghlabid armies were assembled.
 Abu Abdallah spent 908 further south, at Kasserine and the Djerid, but in March 909 gathered his forces for the final assault.
 The da'i's army now swelled to enormous size, as many more tribes joined it; not quite willingly, as those who refused were massacred in retaliation.
 On 18 March 909, the Aghlabid army was overwhelmed, and the inhabitants of al-Urbus massacred.
 Ziyadat Allah III fled his capital for Egypt, taking many of his treasures with him, but leaving most of his extensive harem behind, and taking care to torch the offices of the land tax department and all fiscal records contained therein.
 Chaos broke out once this became known, as the palaces were ransacked for five days by the locals and any thought of further resistance vanished.
-Abu Abdallah sent a thousand horse under one of his commanders ahead to put and end to the looting, and followed towards Kairouan.
+Abu Abdallah sent a thousand horse under one of his commanders ahead to put an end to the looting, and followed towards Kairouan.
 There he was met by a delegation of notables that surrendered the city.
 On the next day, 25 March 909, Abu Abdallah entered Raqqada and took up residence in the palace of the emir.